I probably use this more than any other homeopathic, which is why it leads off the Quick Six.

 Hypericum–to preserve and repair nerves from damage [and remember, the fingertips, toes, and tailbone are very high in nerves!]

-Uses: I use this for just about anything but primarily cuts and bumps…It does well for almost every injury affecting the skin but isn’t optimal for burns or bites [it helps burns and bumps but doesn’t fully resolve the issue].
+I use this for just about anything but primarily cuts and bumps…It does well for almost every injury affecting the skin but isn’t optimal for burns or bites [it helps burns and bumps but doesn’t fully resolve the issue].
 Honestly, I rarely use the oral version anymore–I mostly use the spray!
 Still, if I had only one vial of remedy with me, it would be this combination.
-Or maybe an Arnica 1M for major emergencies.
+Or maybe Major Injuries for major emergencies.
 Tough call.
+[By the way, First Aid Oil is in the G4 Kit too.
+It’s crazy handy!]

 As I did in the situation with my son’s gum, if an area is wet [such as the mouth typically is], I try to dry it a bit first, thereby making it more receptive to the spray–like I recommend for the Dental treatment spray.
 If you have to choose between drying it and getting the remedy onto the wounded area, I would opt for the latter–the sooner you treat it, the better!

-1-3 doses per 2 oz. of distilled water.
+1-3 doses per 2 oz. of clean tap water [the chemicals in the tap water actually help preserve the remedy water].
 Watch the water, then, to make sure it doesn’t get gunky, because there is no alcohol or glycerin etc. in the spray preparation to preserve it.
 I’ve typically gone 6-12 months with it being just fine, though one bottle of the First Aid remedy spray rarely lasts that long.

 DISCLAIMER: THIS INFORMATION IS FOR EDUCATIONAL PURPOSES ONLY